 Accept payment via apps or sell online?
-A new tax form may be in your future
+A 1099-K form may be in your future.

 Changes to tax laws can cause stress and anxiety —whether you’ve been a business owner for years or you’re new on the block.
-If you receive payments or sell via online platforms like Etsy, eBay, or Venmo, a recent change may mean a new tax form is in your future.
+If you receive payments or sell via online platforms like Etsy, eBay, or Venmo, a recent change may mean you’ll receive a tax form and hear about reporting requirements you may not be familiar with.
+That is, a Form 1099K.

-A small business owner prepares a table to sell online.
+A small business owner prepares a table to sell online on a platform that may provide him a 1099K at tax time.

 Get help today and at tax time from the tax experts

 Want to discuss how these recent tax changes may impact your small business?
 Block Advisors is here for you.
-Make an appointment today with a Certified Small Business Tax Pro who can help you navigate and prepare for next tax season.
+Make an appointment today with a Certified Small Business Tax Pro who can help you navigate Form 1099-K and prepare for the upcoming tax season.

 To learn more about 1099-K changes, read on!